 A visible bulge may be a sign of overcharging.
 Smart chargers shut off automatically when a battery is fully charged.

-Manual chargers, on the other hand, need to be monitored and turned off manually as soon as the battery reaches a full charge, or you face a risk of overcharging the battery.
+On the other hand, manual chargers need to be monitored and turned off manually as soon as the battery reaches a full charge, or you risk overcharging the battery.

 The terminals should feel solid and not move even slightly.
 A loose terminal may create a potentially dangerous short circuit.

 Battery casings are tough but may crack open from impacts, mishandling, or if the battery has frozen.
-A cracked battery may still work fine but should be replaced never the less due to safety reasons.
+A cracked battery might still function correctly, but for safety reasons, it should be replaced regardless.

 Battery fluid should not leak off the battery.
 If it does, the battery should be replaced.

-If the color of the electrolyte fluid inside one or more of the cells has turned brown or dark, your battery is most likely bad.
-It does not matter if the other cells look healthy; if one cell is dark, the entire battery is rendered useless.
+If the color of the electrolyte fluid inside one or more of the cells has turned brown or dark, your battery is most likely defective.
+It does not matter if the other cells look healthy; the entire battery is rendered useless if one cell is dark.

 Carefully remove the filler caps and inspect using a flashlight.
-If electrolyte levels are low, top of with distilled water until you reach the correct level.
-Never try charging a dry battery as it may cause it to burn up.
+If electrolyte levels are low, top off with distilled water until you reach the correct level.
+Never try charging a dry battery, as it may cause it to catch on fire.

-If the battery has been sitting dry or with a low electrolyte level for too long, chances are it has sulfated beyond repair.
+If the battery has been sitting dry or with a low electrolyte level for too long, it may have sulfated beyond repair.

 By fully charging a battery and then measuring its open-circuit voltage, you can tell quite a few things about its overall health.

-If you are not sure how to properly charge your type of battery, I advise you to follow the steps in this guide.
+If you are unsure how to charge your type of battery properly, I advise you to follow the steps in this guide.

 After charging the battery to a full charge, and with the charger disconnected, allow the battery to “rest” for a minimum of 12 hours.

 This is necessary for the battery voltage to stabilize after the charging process, or you may get a false reading.
-Often there is a surface charge still present some time after disconnecting the charger.
+A surface charge may remain present for a while, even after disconnecting the charger.

-If you don’t have time to wait as long as 12 hours, you could also turn the lights (high beams) on for two minuts to remove the surface charge.
+If you don’t have time to wait as long as 12 hours, you could also turn the lights (high beams) on for two minutes to remove the surface charge.

-- Disconnect the battery terminals to make sure nothing is drawing power from the battery.
+- Disconnect the battery terminals to ensure nothing is drawing power from the battery.
 Always remove the black (-) cable first, then remove the red (+) cable.

-- Set the multimeter to “DC voltage 20” if you have a manual multimeter, or to “V” if you’re using a auto-ranging multimeter.
+- Set the multimeter to “DC voltage 20” if you have a manual multimeter or to “V” if you use an auto-ranging multimeter.

 - Use the table below to analyze your findings (applies to 12V batteries):